ncatlab/nlab-content/pages/19844.md

 This attitude is reflected in [SGGJC 19, p.
 2](#SGGJC19):

-> For some time now, the ratios of semileptonicB-decay rates have appeared to be enhanced with respect to the Standard Model (SM) predictions with a global significance above the evidence threshold.
+> For some time now, the ratios of semileptonic B-decay rates have appeared to be enhanced with respect to the Standard Model (SM) predictions with a global significance above the evidence threshold.

 \linebreak